tuan188/MGiGen/README.md

 ## 6. Configuration:
 ### 6.1.
 Configure the project information:
-To update the project information, run the command:
+To update the project information, run:

 ```
 $ igen config project
 ```

-If you want to update the project name only, run the command:
+If you want to update the project name only, run:

 ```
 $ igen config project.name <Project_Name>
 ```

-or update the developer name:
+Update the developer name:

 ```
 $ igen config project.developer <Developer_Name>
 ```

-or update the company name:
+Update the company name:

 ```
 $ igen config project.company <Company_Name>
 ```

 ### 6.2.
 Configure the output path:
-To configure the path for the output files, run the command:
+To configure the path for the output files, run:

 ```
 $igen config output.path <Path>